By Louis Golino for CoinWeek …..

 Editor’s Note: A complete rundown of designs considered by the CCAC are included at the bottom of this article.

-On April 8 the Citizens Coinage Advisory Committee (www.ccac.gov) held a two-hour telephone meeting to discuss what design should replace the Heraldic eagle that currently appears on the reverse of the American silver eagle coin, having previously agreed that design should change.
-The meeting, which was marked by spirited and passionate debate by committee members, eventually resulted in unanimous agreement to recommend a new eagle design favored by most of the members present, which included ten of the group’s eleven members.
-Mint staff members and six media representatives, including your columnist, also listened in on the discussion, which provided a fascinating behind-the-scenes view of the coinage design process and of participatory democracy at work.
+On April 8, the Citizens Coinage Advisory Committee (www.ccac.gov) held a two-hour telephone meeting to discuss what design should replace the Heraldic eagle that currently appears on the reverse of the American Silver Eagle coin, having previously agreed that design should change.
+The meeting, which was marked by spirited and passionate debate by committee members, eventually resulted in unanimous agreement to recommend a new eagle design favored by most of the members present, which included 10 of the group’s eleven members.
+United States Mint staff members and six media representatives, including your columnist, also listened in on the discussion, which provided a fascinating behind-the-scenes view of the coinage design process and of participatory democracy at work.